phenotypic/homebridge-web-sprinklers/README.md

 ## Description

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based sprinkler system to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using HTTP requests, the plugin allows you to turn on/off individual sprinkler zones.
-With the use of the [Dark Sky API](https://darksky.net/dev), the plugin can also provide water scheduling.
+With the use of the [OpenWeatherMap API](https://openweathermap.org/api), the plugin can also provide water scheduling.

 Find script samples for the sprinkler controller in the _examples_ folder.